Aquarium of the Pacific - Online Learning Center - Species Print Sheet

-Aquarists carefully monitor the water temperature in the leafy seadragons’ Aquarium habitat.
+Aquarists carefully monitor the water temperature in the leafy seadragons’ Aquarium habitat in the Tropical Pacific Gallery.
 The temperature is shifted up or down depending on the season of the year, but always stays somewhere between 13 to 19o C (55 to 67o F).
 Our seadragons are now fed frozen and cultured mysid shrimp, but it has taken some time to convince them that frozen are as good as fresh.

 West and southern Australia.